Creating a PoC for Smart Contract Bug Bounties

 Ethernaut Challenge 13 - GateKeeper One

 This is my writeup of Ethernaut challenge #13.
 Ethernaut is a smart contract hacking CTF meant to test your ability at exploiting Ethereum smart contracts.
+I completed all of the challenges but this is the only one I wrote up.
+For a complete set of solutions I created using the now deprecated Python Brownie framework, see them at the following link:

 Description & Original Code